 Reflexively, my body seized control.
 Adrenaline coursed through me while a lightning bolt of panic sent me back to the boat and up the ladder gasping for air.
 My guide couldn’t figure out what happened.

-Other cruise adventures you might enjoy
+Other adventures you might enjoy

 La Paz, Mexico